oh-lang/oh/wishlist.md

 # but it'd be nice to transform `Result` into the `Ok` (or `Er`) value along the way.
 Result is(fn(Ok): print("Ok: ", Ok))
 Result is(fn(Er): print("Er: ", Er))
+# this is slightly more idiomatic, however:
+if Result is Ok:
+    print("Ok: ", Ok)
+elif Result is Er:
+    print("Er: ", Er)

 # or if you're sure it's that thing, or want the program to terminate if not:
 Ok: Result ?? panic("expected `Result` to be non-null!!")